GoogleCloudPlatform/functions-framework-ruby/docs/writing-functions.md

 end
 ```

-Startup tasks are run once per Ruby instance, before the framework starts
+Startup tasks are run once per Ruby instance during cold start -- that is,
-receiving requests and executing functions.
-You can define multiple startup
+after the Ruby VM boots up but before the framework starts receiving requests
-tasks, and they will run in order, and are guaranteed to complete before any
+and executing functions.
+You can define multiple startup tasks, and they will
-function is executed.
+run in order, and are guaranteed to complete before any function is executed.

 The block is optionally passed the {FunctionsFramework::Function} representing
 the function that will be run.
 You code can, for example, perform different